 Also, consider that bones are responsible for red and white blood cell production.
 As people age and bone health diminishes, it is no surprise that older people may also experience reduced energy levels, digestive problems and other issues associated with a weakening immune system.

 While some of these factors cannot be changed, there are steps that can be taken at any stage in life to improve your bone health, including:

 Eating a diet healthy, well-balanced diet

 Supplements such as calcium, vitamin D, magnesium vitamin K2 and pre-biotics

 With many seniors experiencing aches and pains from everyday activities; this may limit their mobility.
 Knowing that exercise is a critical element to good bone health, these common aches and pains can act as the catalyst to a loss of bone mass density as a result of a less active lifestyle.

 Working with a chiropractor through all stages of life, helping to keep joints properly aligned and mobile will help keep the common aches and pains at bay, naturally.

 With your overall health and particularly your bone health, we believe it’s better to be proactive than reactive.
-If you have any questions or would like to schedule your appointment, please call our office at 519-258-8544.
+If you have any questions, please call our office at 519-258-8544.